-Accreditation is а Higher process of review that evaluates programs, colleges and universities to ensure they provide high-guality education and services and continuously seek to improve.
+Accreditation is a voluntary process of external review that

+evaluates programs, colleges and universities to ensure they provide high-quality education and services and continuously seek to improve.
 This process provides assurance to the public that United Tribes Technical College (UTTC) meets, and will continue to meet, clearly communicated criteria and regulations.
 Accreditation also ensures faculty and students are eligible for federal grants and other funding.
 UTTC was granted candidacy status for accreditation by the North Central Association of Colleges and Schools in 1978.
 In 1982, UTTC was granted full accreditation status and has maintained continuous accreditation status since that time.
 The most recent comprehensive evaluation was October 2020.
 The next comprehensive evaluation is scheduled for 2030-2031.